decal/pathgro/README.md

 # 🖥️ on macOS, you can simply `brew install guile` after installing Homebrew from https://brew.sh
 # 💻 on Linux, you may need to add `~/.linuxbrew/Cellar/guile/2.x.x/bin` to `PATH`

-# 🌀 clone the repository:
+# 🌀 clone the source code repository
 $ git clone https://github.com/decal/pathgro

-# 📁 change working directory to pathgro:
+# 📁 change working directory to pathgro
 $ cd pathgro

-# ⛵ compile the source using the Makefile:
+# ⛵ compile the source using the Makefile
 $ make

-# ✈️ execute various tests using the Makefile:
+# ✈️ execute various tests using the Makefile
 $ make test

-# #️⃣ install pathgro using the Makefile (probably requires root):
+# #️⃣ install pathgro using the Makefile
-$ sudo make install
+$ make install

-# 🗃️ augment the path that GNU Guile searches for Scheme files when loading
-$ export GUILE_LOAD_PATH="$HOME/pathgro"

-# 🥚 ensure that the shell process checks for the pathgro runner script in the correct location
-$ export PATH="$PATH:$HOME/bin"

 # ⚓ append the above environment variable settings to the shell initialization file
-$ export PATH="$PATH" GUILE_LOAD_PATH="$GUILE_LOAD_PATH" >> ~/.profile
+$ cat ~/.pathgrorc >> ~/.bashrc

+# 🥚 re-assign path environment variables for Guile and the current shell process
+$ . .pathgrorc

 # 📗 read the detailed program usage statement and refer to the table underneath the following screenshot
 $ pathgro --help